Key takeaways

 It’s important for people treating insomnia and other sleep problems to follow healthy sleep habits.
 Healthcare providers and pharmacists can help give useful sleep hygiene advice, which may include the following tips:

-• Exercising regularly and maintaining a healthy diet can aid in improving overall wellness and mental health affected by sleep difficulties.
+- Exercising regularly and maintaining a healthy diet can help improve overall wellness and mental health, which can be affected by sleep difficulties.